artmg/macUP/misc.md

 #### Cached keychain

+(consider renaming section)

 As a simpler workaround, consider adding a new macOS user, and signing into AppleID.
 That way you get to choose which iCloud feature data is cached into the local folders, including of course the Keychain.
 The keychain _should_ be encrypted using the principle device passcode for that account, but do consider ensuring the using FileVault full disk encryption on the drive holding the cache.

 Holding a device signed into that account also confers the other privileges, such as allowing other sign-ins to be trusted, so protect the device and local account well.

+For more keep reading.

+#### Create a standard user

+* System Settings / Users & Groups
+* Add User (then you may need to authenticate yourself)
+* leave it set as standard user
+* set the account name and password
+* Log on as the user
+* set Accessibility and Privacy as you prefer
+* do NOT use AppleID just yet, Skip For Now
+* Skip through most of the rest
+* then set just the basic services below.

+##### AppleID basics only

+If you only want to use your AppleID to enable basic services like App Store, manage your iCloud subscription, or Find My Mac:

+* System Settings / Sign in with your AppleID / iCloud / Start using iCloud
+	* enter your AppleID and password
+	* use a Trusted Device to get your user verification code, if requested
+	* Accept the Terms of Service
+	* you will probably have to enter your local user password too
+		* so that it may also unlock your iCloud keychains
+		* If you have changed your local password
+			* you may need to enter the old password,
+			* as it unlocked your iCloud keychain
+* You will want to be quite quick to disable the rest
+	* before they all sync down to your device
+* System Settings / AppleID / iCloud / Apps using iCloud
+	* UNcheck ALL iCloud options (including ‘Show More Apps’) except:
+	* Keychain
+	* (_optionally_) FindMy
+		* you will also need to enable Location Services if you want to locate as well as be able to wipe
+			* Enable Location Services
+				* you may leave most apps turned off
+				* after System Services, click details
+					* UNcheck all except Find My Mac and Networking & Wireless
+* unless there are other specific services you wish to retain on this device

+Review the devices that are now tied to this account, and take especial note of those that are Apple devices.
+Check the details against this newly set up device, to ensure it mentions `This device is trusted and can receive AppleID verification codes`.

+You may, if you wish, also set up Safari on this user account to have access to iCloud via the web, but you can do that anytime you need it.

+##### Trusted Devices

+When signing in with an AppleID account that has two-factor authentication (2FA, MFA) enabled, you will also need a six-digit verification code.
+As explained in [https://support.apple.com/en-ca/HT204974](https://support.apple.com/en-ca/HT204974) the limitation is that Trusted Devices can only be items running Apple 'OS' variants, like Macs, iPads etc.

+This is another reason why you might need to keep extra local users authenticated with any 'legacy' AppleIDs that still hold some data or services.
+As you decommission legacy devices, ensure that you are tracking which are still Trusted Devices for the relevant six-digit user verification codes.

 ## Images